Privacy Policy

 4. Processors and third parties

-We use service providers that process data on our behalf, including Stripe for payments and checkout.
+We use service providers that process data on our behalf, including Stripe for payments and checkout, and Sentry for website/server error monitoring and optional app crash/error reporting.

 These providers process data under their own terms/privacy notices and applicable data protection law.